VA Whistleblowers 10 Times More Likely Than Peers To Receive Disciplinary Action

 She requested the GAO investigation along with Colorado Republican Rep. Mike Coffman, who called the report "troubling to say the least."

-"I've repeatedly called for the secretary and the sresident to end the culture of bureaucratic incompetence and corruption at the VA, but with failing systems and processes how can this be achieved?"
+"I've repeatedly called for the secretary and the president to end the culture of bureaucratic incompetence and corruption at the VA, but with failing systems and processes how can this be achieved?"
 Coffman asked.

 "The fact that the second-largest federal agency is unable to collect reliable information regarding employee misconduct, adhere to procedures when adjudicating claims, and have multiple [12 to be exact] siloed information systems is disturbing," Coffman told NPR.